Abdullah-Al-Wahed-Labib/FUNWARE/README.md

 ▶️ To get started ◀️
 =====================
 1. Download the zip file which contains all the files from this github repository.
-2. Unzip the zip file and delete extra files.
+2. Unzip the zip file and delete extra files. (e.g. the license and README files)
 3. Put all the files into your desired directory on the victim's PC.
 4. Execute the START.bat file as admin on the victim's PC.
 5. After all of this, the batchscript will do the rest.